 4. Verifying that the non-academic programs meet your requirements.

-Finally, many parents don't bother to check out the sports and extracurricular activities carefully.
-Well-funded and properly organized athletic programs and extracurriculars are an important part of your child's private school experience.
+Finally, many parents don't bother carefully checking out the sports and extracurricular activities.
+Well-funded and properly organized athletic programs and extracurriculars are essential to your child's private school experience.
 They build character and teach teamwork.
 They instill confidence and strengthen the bonds of friendship.
 Private school classmates tend to stick together and keep in touch long after graduation.
 A lot of that bonding occurs on the playing fields and on the theater stage.
 Don't stint on inspecting the athletics and extracurriculars.

 5. Not investigating all your financial options.

-Some families will have no difficulty funding $30,000 for day school or $60,000 for boarding school.
-More power to them.
-But the rest of us have to carefully weigh our options when it comes to paying for our children's private school educations.
-If you have sufficient income and just need to spread the payments out over 10 or 12 months there are tuition payment plans which will make that possible.
-If you need to borrow to pay those tuition bills, there are banks and financial organizations which will make loans for that purpose.
+Some families will have no difficulty funding $30,000 for day school or $60,000 for boarding school—more power to them.
+However, we must carefully weigh our options when paying for our children's private school education.
+If you have sufficient income and need to spread the payments out over 10 or 12 months, there are tuition payment plans that will make that possible.
+Banks and financial organizations will make loans if you need to borrow to pay those tuition bills.

 If you need financial aid, don't hesitate to ask.
-Start the financial aid application process as soon as you meet with the schools.
+Start the application for financial assistance when you meet with the schools.
 Be honest with the schools.
-Have your documentation in order so that when you complete your PFS (Parents Financial Statement) you will have everything you need.
+Have your documentation in order so that you will have everything you need when you complete your PFS (Parent's Financial Statement).

-Most private schools have generous financial aid programs in place.
-The reason for this is that they want a student body which is as diverse as it can be.
+Most private schools have generous financial aid programs.
+This is because they want a diverse student body.
 Private schools are not just for rich families anymore.
-Indeed several private schools will waive tuition for families meeting certain income benchmarks.
+Indeed, several private schools will waive tuition for families meeting specific income benchmarks.
 Again, ask.
 Get the details for each school.
-Do not assume that school B's financial aid program will be the same as school A's.
+Do not assume that School B's financial aid program will be the same as School A's.
 Each private school is independent and unique.

-A handle of scholarships for private school educations exist.
+There are several scholarships for private school education.
 Ask.
 Always ask.
 There are also several free private schools.
-Investigate these and determine if you meet the criteria for admission.
+Investigate these and determine if you meet the admission criteria.

-Financial aid directors from six private boarding schools (The Forman School, Gould Academy, Proctor Academy, Tilton School, Vermont Academy & Westover School) offer families their advice on the financial aid process.
+Financial aid directors from six private boarding schools (The Forman School, Gould Academy, Proctor Academy, Tilton School, Vermont Academy, and Westover School) offer families advice on the financial aid process.

 The bottom line is that choosing a private school is a major project.
-Much of your success in finding the best private school for your child will hinge on your managing this project efficiently and effectively.
+Much of your success in finding the best private school for your child will hinge on your ability to manage this project efficiently and effectively.

 Questions?
 Contact us on Facebook. @privateschoolreview